What is Football Hooliganism?

-In the 1980s, however, hooliganism became indelibly associated with English football supporters, following a series of major disturbances at home and abroad, which resulted in numerous deaths.
+In the 1980s, hooliganism became indelibly associated with English football supporters.
+This followed a series of major disturbances at home and abroad, which resulted in a number of deaths.
 Vigorous efforts by governments and the police since then have done much to reduce the scale of hooliganism.

-In all these countries, some gangs of hooligans share other characteristics, interests and beliefs that incline them towards violent conduct, including links to far-right and racist organisations.
+In all these countries, there are gangs of hooligans that share other characteristics, interests and beliefs, that incline them towards violent conduct, including links to far-right organisations.
 Others, however, are apolitical, and are simply composed of men who enjoy fighting.

 The term “hooligan” has a disputed derivation, but it is generally accepted to have begun to appear in London police reports in 1898 in relation to violent street gangs.

 Although football hooliganism only rose to widespread public attention in the 1960s, it had been with the sport since its earliest development.
 In the late 19th Century, concerns were frequently voiced about groups of “roughs” causing trouble at matches by attacking not only opposing supporters, but also players and referees.
-Many sociologists point to football’s origins in working class Britain as a factor distinguishing it from the majority of sports popular today, and contributing to its links with aggressive and disorderly behaviour.
+Sociologists pointed to football’s origins in working class Britain as a factor distinguishing it from the majority of sports popular today, and contributing to its links with aggressive and disorderly behaviour.

 Gangs emerged staking their claims to certain “territories” within football grounds, and strong “tribal” loyalties grew up intermingling gang mentality and support for particular teams.
 The territorial factor is widely accepted to be the principal reason behind the particular rivalries between neighbouring teams and the susceptibility to violence of derby matches – although other local factors are prominent in some cities (eg sectarianism in Glasgow).

 Throughout the 1960s and 1970s, football violence was largely confined to football stadiums, but the trend since then has been increasingly to move outside.
-In the 1990s, following the introduction of all-seater stadiums, in the wake of the Hillsborough disaster, nearly all large-scale football violence occured outside stadiums.
+In the 1990s, following the introduction of all-seater stadiums, in the wake of the Hillsborough disaster, nearly all large-scale football violence has occurred outside stadiums.